Can I Afford an Electric Vehicle? A Price Analysis

 After running the numbers, it might be difficult for many car buyers to comfortably afford an EV.
 However, car shoppers committed to driving a greener vehicle can find some relief from federal or state green vehicle incentive programs.

 The federal Clean Vehicle incentive program can provide a tax credit of up to $7,500 for the purchase of a new car that meets certain standards.
 Many states also offer incentives that can add up to big savings, bringing the price of a new EV down to, or even below, the cost of a similar ICE car.
-The Department of Energy provides a search tool to help prospective buyers find local incentives to help offset EV costs.
+The Department of Energy provides to help prospective buyers find local incentives to help offset EV costs.

 This site is for educational purposes only.
 The third parties listed are not affiliated with Capital One and are solely responsible for their opinions, products and services.
 Capital One does not provide, endorse or guarantee any third-party product, service, information or recommendation listed above.
 The information presented in this article is believed to be accurate at the time of publication, but is subject to change.
 The images shown are for illustration purposes only and may not be an exact representation of the product.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.